firebase/flutterfire/docs/cloud-messaging/client.md

 To send a message to a specific device, you need to know the device registration token.
 To retrieve the current registration token for an app instance, call `getToken()`.

-This method does not request notification permission.
+On Apple and Android platforms, `getToken()` does not request notification permission.
 If your app displays notifications, request permission explicitly:

 ```dart
 final notificationSettings =
     await FirebaseMessaging.instance.requestPermission(provisional: true);
 ```

+On web, `getToken()` asks for notification permission if it has not already been granted.
+You can call `requestPermission()` first if you want to control when the browser displays the permission prompt.

 Warning: In iOS SDK 10.4.0 and higher, it is required that the APNs token is available before retrieving the FCM token.
 The APNs token is not guaranteed